This edition has 716 words which will take you about 4 minutes to read.

 - Practical Applications of Homomorphic Encryption (HE) HE is one of the more promising techniques for privacy-preserving analytics and machine learning.
 It is a new form of encryption that allows one to compute on encrypted data, without having to decrypt first.
 But as Hao Chen points out in his recent survey talk, this short list of benchmarks indicates that HE by itself isn’t ready for complex real-time models or for big data.
 Chen shows HE works best when combined with other techniques.

 - One simple chart: Demand for Machine Learning Engineers

 - Splunk’s Data Stream Processor now uses Pulsar From the release notes: “DSP now uses Apache Pulsar as its messaging bus”.
 Splunk joins a growing number of companies using Pulsar, including Yahoo, Verizon, Comcast and more.

 - Presto, virtual book tour Our friend and colleague Paco Nathan is hosting a free online panel with the authors of “Presto: The Definitive Guide”.
 Presto is a very popular open source, distributed SQL engine that came out of Facebook.
 This takes place on May 27th, register here.

 - The road to AutoML Hear from experts building solutions for AutoML’s key building blocks – hyperparameter tuning and neural architecture search.
 This free virtual event takes place June 10th, register here.

 - Nate Silver at the Spark+AI Summit With the US Presidential elections taking place later this year, we are happy to have Nate Silver, the leading election forecaster in the US.
-He will give a technical talk on the nuts and bolts of building complex election forecasting models, and how to convey probabilities and uncertainty to the general public.
+After his technical talk on data analysis in the age of big data, and on tips for how to convey probabilities and uncertainty to the general public, Nate will answer questions on the nuts and bolts of building complex election forecasting models.
 This is a FREE event.

 Work and Hiring